Follow-Up Project relaunch updates

 The Office of Suicide Prevention (OSP) is taking all necessary steps to continue supporting the Colorado Follow-Up Project so that this free and vital service can continue to be available to Coloradans who have experienced a suicide attempt, mental health crisis, or overdose event and who are discharging from an emergency department.

-OSP has identified and begun the process of contracting with a new vendor, the University of Colorado School of Medicine, to provide follow up services starting in September 2024.
+- OSP has identified and begun the process of contracting with a new vendor, the University of Colorado School of Medicine, to provide follow-up services statewide.

 The Second Wind Fund, which connects youth ages 19 and younger who are at risk for suicide to therapists as part of the Follow-Up Project, will continue.